P2PSP/core/doc/README.md

 ----------

-P2PSP is an application-layer protocol designed for real-time broadcasting of data on a P2P overlay network.
-P2PSP mimics the IP multicast behaviour, where a source sends only a copy of the stream to a collection of peers which interchange between them those chunks of data that are needed for the rest of the peers.
+P2PSP is an application-layer protocol designed for real-time broadcasting of data from a source to networked peers.
+P2PSP mimics the IP multicast behaviour, where the source sends only a copy of the stream to a the peers which interchange between them those chunks of data that are needed for the rest of the peers.

 Motivation
 ----------